Invitation to become a Charter Member

 illustration of knowledge flows mediated by a person, a machine, or both

-Tapping into the flow of knowledge from expert to “nextpert”
+Tapping into the flow of knowledge from expert to “nextpert” and/or machine

 This gives you many advantages.
 Once captured and stored, knowledge can be continually: